lasseslips/fft-core/README.md

   - Possibility to supply inputs through a UART interface.
 - Comprehensive testbench for functional verification using ChiselTest.
 - FPGA test platform support for real-world performance evaluation.
-- Optional python/tcl building and synthesis scripts for evaluating performance on FPGA targets.
+- Optional python/tcl building and synthesis scripts for evaluating performance on FPGA targets using Vivado.

 ### Repository Structure